Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

         pass
 ```

-Right now, we may believe we should utilize generators everywhere to save the memory, but what if the results generated by iterator (either be list or generator) are to be referenced in future.
-For referencing in future, we should iterate over generator again to get the processed results again, but instead we can utilize all the processed elements stored in a list.
+Right now, we may believe we should utilize generators everywhere to save the memory, but what if the results generated by iterator (either be list or generator) are to be referenced in the future.
+For reference in the future, we should iterate over the generator again to get the processed results again, but instead, we can utilize all the processed elements stored in a list.

-Thus, it comes to down what you want optimize, ***memory consumption or CPU optimization***.
-Extra memory helps in storing the processed result and if the memory is a constrain, then recalculate the processed element again using generator.
+Thus, it comes to down what you want to optimize, ***memory consumption or CPU optimization***.
+Extra memory helps in storing the processed result and if the memory is a constrain, then recalculate the processed element again using a generator.

-*It is important to note that many of python's built-in function like range, map, zip, filter, reveresed or enumerate utilize generator in the backend, they all perform the calculations required and doesn't store the result.*
+*It is important to note that many of python's built-in function like range, map, zip, filter, reversed or enumerate utilize generator in the backend, they all perform the calculations required and doesn't store the result.*

 ### Generator Example

 **In Data Analysis**

-*Consider working on a NLP based project, where we iterate over millions of text samples from a csv or a text file for text processing.
+*Consider working on NLP based project, where we iterate over millions of text samples from a CSV or a text file for text processing.
 If we use a generator, we might end up doing processing faster, but, without storing the processed text.
-We know that text processing is a computionally expensive task, and it is better to avoid generator on such occasion.*
+We know that text processing is a computationally expensive task, and it is better to avoid generators on such occasions.*

-*Anyway, while working on such huge files, we can apply filter function on each row of the text samples and interestingly, the filter function, internally runs on generator based iteration, just fetching the records with conditon (as mentioned below in example, finding numbers divisible by 3).*
+*Anyway, while working on such huge files, we can apply filter function on each row of the text samples, and interestingly, the filter function, internally runs on generator based iteration, just fetching the records with condition (as mentioned below in example, finding numbers divisible by 3).*

 **In Reducing Memory**

 *Creating a list of numbers that are divisible by 3.
-The memory consumption is high and can be avoided by using generator.*
+The memory consumption is high and can be avoided by using a generator.*

 *List Iterator*